jbaremoney/goldenTicket/README.md

 Until now, no consistent method has existed to reliably identify these subnetworks.
 We present a framework that uncovers the lottery ticket every time.

+Paper "Winning the Lottery Every Time" to be submitted